 Companies House must be advised of material changes.
 This includes changes to the company’s share capital, officer appointments and resignations, alteration of director or company addresses, or modifications made to the articles of association.

-5 Managing the registered office address
+6 Managing the registered office address

 This includes confirming that the registered office address is the address used for formal communications.
-The company secretary must inform Companies House when the registered office address changes and check that it is correctly disclosed on business stationery, company website, emails and order forms for example.
+The company secretary must inform Companies House when the registered office address changes and check that it is correctly disclosed on business stationery, invoices, the company website, emails and order forms for example.

-6 Compliance with legal, financial and statutory regulations
+7 Compliance with legal, financial and statutory regulations

 Any company secretary must have a good working knowledge of the company’s articles of association (the regulations governing the internal management of the company).
 They must be sure that the company is compliant with the Companies Act 2006 and with any other relevant regulations.
 In order to do this successfully, a good company secretary must remain up to date with legislation and with any other regulatory changes that may affect the company.

-7 Security of company documents
+8 Security of company documents

 Keeping legal documents, including the certificate of incorporation, memorandum and articles of association, company seal, share certificates and directors service contracts safe is another important task that normally falls to the company secretary.
+The task of designing appropriate filing and retention policies, tailored to the individual requirements of a range of company documents, will usually fall to the company secretary.

-8 Communication with shareholders
+9 Communication with shareholders

-9 Signing legal documents
+10 Signing legal documents

 The company secretary often acts as a signatory to legal documents on behalf of the company’s directors.
 This includes authorising the company’s confirmation statement and signing cheques and other bank documents.